Homeowner Applicant

 How does the mortgage work?

 Habitat for Humanity of Boone County builds and sells the home, under market value, to the homeowner applicant with a zero percent interest/30 year mortgage.
 This is no profit first mortgage.
 Habitat of Humanity of Boone County will require each homeowner to sign a second mortgage.
 The value of the second mortgage is the difference between the appraised value and the first mortgage.
 The second mortgage is forgiveable over the lifetime of the 30 year mortgage.
-The homeowner will not make payments on the second however it will need to be paid back if the homeowner sells.
+The homeowner will not make payments on the second, however, must be paid back if the homeowner sells.

 What kind of interest rate do I pay on the mortgage?